Dental Implants: An Investment in Health

-Dr. Wasson knows that when deciding between dental implants and alternative tooth replacement methods, there’s a lot to think about.
+Dr. Wasson, Dr. Wang and Dr. Amini know that when deciding between dental implants and alternative tooth replacement methods, there’s a lot to think about.
 That’s why we offer you this guide – a list of things to consider when making an informed decision about options for replacing your teeth.

 Implants Last Longer